CHARM-BDF/charmgpt/custom-mcp-servers/graphModeMCPs/README.INFO.GraphModeMCPGuide.md

 10. **Edge creation without database persistence** - Must call `createEdgeInDatabase()`, not just push to array
 11. **UI filtering hiding all nodes** - Filter logic must default to showing everything when not initialized
 12. **Missing edge deduplication fields** - Must include `source`, `primary_source`, and `publications` in edge data
+13. **Returning artifacts** - GraphMode MCPs should NOT return artifacts; data goes directly to database and UI refreshes automatically
+14. **Using individual creation for large datasets** - Use bulk endpoints for 100+ nodes/edges to avoid timeouts
+15. **Missing composite IDs for edges** - Bulk edge operations require explicit `id` field for deduplication

 ## 🧠 Critical Lessons Learned (January 2025)